 Appendix A Techniques used to determine particle emission rates associated with tyre wear, brake wear and road-surface wear

 This Appendix describes the techniques used to determine particle emission rates associated with tyre wear, brake wear and road surface wear.
-A discussion of the various techniques is important in order to explain the wide range of emission rates reported, and to aid the understanding of the uncertainties and difficulties associated with estimating PM contributions from non-exhaust sources.
+A discussion of the various techniques is important in order to explain the wide range of emission rates reported and to aid the understanding of the uncertainties and difficulties associated with estimating PM contributions from non-exhaust sources.

 Three main approaches have been used for estimating emission rates: